miguelaferreira/os-devex-terraform-ecs-cluster/README.md

 - `ecs_service_role_arn` - ARN of IAM role for use with ECS services
 - `ecs_autoscale_role_arn` - ARN of IAM role for use with ECS service autoscaling
 - `container_instance_ecs_for_ec2_service_role_arn` - ARN of IAM role associated with EC2 container instances

+# Copyright

+* Copyright December 2017 - to date, Open Source DevEx and the 'open-source-devex/terraform-modules/aws/ecs-cluster' contributors
+* Copyright March 2017 - December 2017, Azavea, Inc and the 'azavea/terraform-aws-ecs-cluster' contributors